Skip to Main Content

 • For journal articles: Once you have done a search, a series of "facets" will appear to the left of the results list.
 Choose "peer reviewed journals" to narrow your search to academic articles.

-• Use other "facets" (filters) to narrow your search
+• Use facets (filters) to narrow your search

 • Facets offer many suggestions for narrowing searches (eg. date, type of material)